HODRoddy/auto-annotated-portfolio/content/pages/blog/post-five.md

 > [*Abby T*](https://www.instagram.com/abs.tapp75/)*- Music Is To Blame*![](/images/mitb-removebg-preview.png)

-There's a big 2025 in store for Dead Stilettos with a tour of the North confirmed, a single and album release, several live studio records and some big slots to be announced...
+There's a big 2025 in store for Dead Stilettos with a tour of the North confirmed, a single and album release, several live studio records and some massive slots to be announced...